 Invest in the right equipment

-Recording a quality podcast, whether local or remote, requires an initial investment in quality equipment.
+Recording a high-quality podcast, whether local or remote, requires an initial investment in quality equipment.
 This equipment includes a computer, a microphone, noise-canceling headphones, equipment/supplies for a recording space or studio, and so on.

 Investing in good-quality equipment will increase your audio-quality tremendously by allowing you to pick up sound better and by reducing audio mishaps.
 You can find more information about each piece of necessary equipment & associated technology here: What Do You Need To Start a Podcast!